Brandon Crawford Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.47).
+- The Diamondbacks' 4.48 team ERA ranks 22nd across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.